Nixwzy/learningFS/notesEN.md

 # NotesEN.md

 **Disclaimer:** This document contains notes I have taken throughout my Fullstack development course.
 There is also a separate file available in Portuguese in the repository.
 You can access it here: [NotesPT.md](https://github.com/Nixwzy/learningFS/blob/main/notesPT.md).

+The NotesEN file may be updated slightly slower than NotesPT, as each entry requires translation from the original notes.
+While every effort is made to keep both files up to date, there might be minor delays in syncing new content between the two versions.

 This file contains notes I took throughout my Fullstack development course.
 It documents concepts and practical examples related to technologies such as PHP, Laravel, NodeJS, and React.
 It's a personal learning repository where I record important information acquired during the classes.